akarsh/TUPJNOSQL17/PITCHME.md

 ---

 # Goal
-#### To use 3 NOSQL databases in a Blog Application.
+- To use 3 NOSQL databases in a Blog Application.
-We wish to implement a Blog Application that is connected to 3 NOSQL databases (MongoDB,Redis,Neo4j) performing storage for various parts of the application.</br>
+- In the blog application:
-Here Author can:
+  - Author data is stored in MongoDB
- - Create a Blog page
+  - Blog posts data is stored in Redis
- - Modify contents of Blog page
+  - Neo4j for Author-Blog post relation

-The Blog website is created using Node.js and we use HTML and CSS 3 for its formatting.
+  - Author session is stored in Riak (back up for Neo4j)

  ---

 # NOSQl Databases Functions
 - MongoDB - Storing Author's Data
 - Redis - For storing the Data of Blog Post using key-value pair